 When detected early, tooth decay or damage is treated with a filling or other restorative option to help Plymouth and Kingston, MA patients reestablish oral health.
 But if the decay or damage expands past the enamel and infects the inner portion of the tooth (pulp), a root canal may be needed to avoid an extraction.
-Root canal therapy is an endodontic procedure performed by skilled general dentist Dr. E. Morgan Scheiber to treat damaged or infected teeth.
+Root canal therapy is an endodontic procedure performed by our skilled general dentists to treat damaged or infected teeth.
 If you need root canal therapy, we understand that you might have reservations about this procedure.
 With modern treatment, however, a root canal is more comfortable than ever before and can help you save a severely damaged tooth.
 Our team caters to patient comfort and offers several sedation dentistry options to help you feel at ease during your visit.
 Please contact Plymouth Dental Group today for more information on root canal therapy and sedation methods.

 "I saw Dr. Scheiber today for the first time due to a painful tooth.
 I am someone who usually avoids going to the dentist but I was so impressed by my visit today that I am actually looking forward to my next one and making my teeth happy and healthy again!"- N.B. / Google / Mar 10, 2019

 "I recently had a a procedure done by Dr Akradi.
 It was so painless and pleasant I was able to nap while the work was done.
 The work done she did looks great and I have not had any discomfort at all.
 Thank you very much for the talent and expertise in dental care, Herbert Gurney"- H.G. / Google / Mar 28, 2019

 "Wonderful dentist Caring Immaculate office Great cleaning Kind staff Overall a great experience"- R.P. / Google / Mar 28, 2019